 Note: Check the electricity supply to which the water heater is connected.
 If on an Off-Peak or time controlled electricity supply, remember heating hours are restricted.
-The electricity supply to a Grid Interactive electric water heater must be a Continuous / Time of Use electricity supply.

 Check the fuse or circuit breaker marked "HOT WATER" or "WATER HEATER" at the switchboard.